 - Helps prepare depositions

 A healthcare paralegal doesn’t always work for a law firm.
 The role is in demand among non-law firm employers such as insurance companies and medical conglomerates.
-In non-law firm settings, a healthcare paralegal may also act as a liaison between doctor and patient, help with on-site investigations of potential violations, keeps watch for lawsuit claims against the employer and makes sure that legal liabilities are few and far between.
+In non-law firm settings, a healthcare paralegal may also act as a liaison between doctor and patient, help with on-site investigations of potential violations, keep watch for lawsuit claims against the employer, and makes sure that legal liabilities are few and far between.
 All of these details are found in most healthcare law paralegal job descriptions, but employers can and do put in experience requirements for the position they’re seeking to fill.

 How Much Does a Healthcare Law Paralegal Make?

 According to the U.S. Bureau of Labor Statistics (BLS), the average paralegal salary is $51,740 per year.
 There is no direct data for a healthcare paralegal salary from the BLS, but the specialized nature of the role and demand for qualified professionals helps improve the average salary.
 The average salary listed by the BLS represents the median salary for the paralegal profession as a whole.
-A healthcare paralegal with corresponding education and little experience can expect to make less than the average salary in the beginning of their career, but gain experience as they put their education to work.
-As the healthcare paralegal progresses in their career, they gain valuable experience that helps increase their value to an employer.
+A healthcare paralegal with corresponding education and little experience can expect to make less than the average salary at the beginning of their career, but gain experience as they put their education to work.
+As healthcare paralegal progresses in their career, they gain valuable experience that helps increase their value to an employer.

-Large aging populations means more people require healthcare to stay healthy.
+Large aging populations mean more people require healthcare to stay healthy.
 That fact unfortunately also increases the potential for mistakes made by healthcare workers.
 That means more healthcare paralegals are going to be needed in law firms and private employers.
 Law firms that focus on medical lawsuits benefit greatly from having qualified healthcare paralegals on staff while private employers benefit from having paralegals with legal-medical training to prevent lawsuits.
 Salaries are more likely to be higher for the healthcare law paralegal in order to attract qualified individuals to the role.